 The Diathesis-Stress Model explains how the combination of genetic predisposition (diathesis) and stressful conditions (stress) can result in mental or physical illnesses.

 Diathesis Stress Model is not a frequent term seen on a parenting blog.
-This is an essential notion to grasp for parents who wish to create resilient children.
-Let’s take a look at how stress might influence our children’s mental health.
+This is an essential notion to grasp for parents who wish to raise resilient children.
+Let’s take a look at how stress might influence our children’s mental health and temperment.

 What Is Diathesis